ESOS-Lab/VSSIM/README.md

     * QEMU_MAKER: There is Makefile, which QEMU uses to compile FTL code.

+    * Note) BLOCK_MAP, FAST, and LAST do not work with current SSD_MODULE.

 4. MONITOR: There is a source code of SSD Monitor, which is a graphic user interface.

 5. OS: This is a folder where iso files of necessary OS are located when VSSIM installs Guest OS.